-Bodybuilders are the most muscular and aesthetic athletes in the world.
-They also happen to carry the lowest body fat of all athletes at competition time.
-Is that what you want?
-Do you want to add muscle to specific places on your body, for Greek statue symmetry?
-If so, then don’t let anyone tell you otherwise – split routines are a terrific option.
-The best.
+Bodybuilders are the most muscular athletes in the world, who also happen to carry the lowest body fat of all athletes at contest time.
+If that’s what you’re looking for – a program to add muscle size in all the right places (visual aesthetics) – then split routines are a terrific option.
+3, 4 and 5 day splits can all be effective.

-The 3 day Split, antagonistic (3-day “classic muscle”)
+The 3 day Split, antagonistic (aka “classic muscle”)

 Day 1: Chest, back